thejohnfreeman/redirectory/README.md

-In the spirit of [PyPI], [NPM], [crates.io], and [Hackage], I run a **free public Redirectory server** at https://conan.jfreeman.dev to let open source developers like myself publish and share packages free from the responsibility of operating a package server[^4].
+In the spirit of [PyPI], [NPM], [crates.io], and [Hackage], I run a **free public Redirectory server** at https://conan.jfreeman.dev to let open source developers like myself publish and share packages without the gatekeeping of [Conan Center][][^5] but free from the responsibility of operating a package server[^4].

 [^4]: If you do not trust my server with your PAT,
 I will soon add instructions for how you can run your own Redirectory server for free on Google Cloud App Engine, just like I do.

+[^5]: I love Conan Center,
+but I still want a frictionless package registry like I enjoy in other languages.

 > :warning: **NOTE** :warning:
 > These instructions have not been written or tested for Conan 2, but I expect them to work much the same.